rust-lang/reference/src/linkage.md

   the compiler will never attempt to link to `staticlib` outputs.
 The purpose of this output type is to create a static library containing all of the local crate's code along with all upstream dependencies.
-The static library is actually a `*.a` archive on linux and osx and a `*.lib` file on windows.
+The static library is actually a `*.a` archive on linux and osx and windows(MinGW), and a `*.lib` file on windows(MSVC).
 This format is recommended for use in situations such as linking Rust code into an existing non-Rust application because it will not have dynamic dependencies on other Rust code.

 * `--crate-type=cdylib`, `#[crate_type = "cdylib"]` - A dynamic system
   library will be produced.
 This is used when compiling